Battala

 Battala is a highly populated area and a semi industrial neighbourhood in central Serampore of Hooghly district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
-The Battala region was an important center for printing books and Battala Prints.
+The Battala region was an important center for printing books and Battala Prints.It is said the name of this place came from a banyan tree in Chitpur-Sovabazar area where traders used to gather.